ackothalawala/Stewart-Platform-System/README.md

 This system is part of the undergraduate research project:

-> **"An IoT-Enabled, Software-Defined Cricket Training Platform Using Stewart Platform for Player Monitoring and Skill Development"**
->
 > BSc (Hons) Information Systems — Sabaragamuwa University of Sri Lanka

 ---